ARKit virtual showroom with 3D product visualization, real-time rendering, and interactive configuration

 How many SKUs do we need to justify a native ARKit showroom?

 Twenty is the floor for a pilot.
-Below that, AR Quick Look and web-based 3D viewers outperform a native app on cost and time-to-market.
-Above 100–200 SKUs, the unit economics of a native app flip the other way, especially if there is retention logic, a loyalty layer, or a Vision Pro tier planned.
+Below that, AR Quick Look and web 3D viewers beat a native app on cost and time-to-market.
+Above 100–200 SKUs the unit economics flip toward native, especially with retention logic, a loyalty layer, or a planned Vision Pro tier.

-Do we need LiDAR for a real AR showroom, or does a regular iPhone work?
+Do we need LiDAR, or does a regular iPhone work?

 How long does it take to photogram a product with Object Capture?

-A trained operator captures a simple rigid product in 20–40 minutes, with another 1–3 hours of material cleanup.
-Complex products with chrome, glass, or hair take 2–4x longer and often still require manual modelling on top of the photogrammetry output.
+A trained operator captures a simple rigid product in 20–40 minutes, plus 1–3 hours of material cleanup.
+Products with chrome, glass, or hair take 2–4x longer and often still need manual modelling on top of the photogrammetry output.

-Is WebAR dead now that 8th Wall is sunsetting?
+Is WebAR dead now that 8th Wall shut down?

-No, but its ceiling just dropped.
-AR Quick Look remains a first-class WebAR path inside iOS, and platforms like Zappar and Onirix are still active.
-The practical takeaway for 2026: use AR Quick Look for zero-install PDP experiences, and go native for anything where fidelity, retention, or Vision Pro matter.
+No, but its ceiling dropped.
+8th Wall’s hosted service closed on 28 February 2026 and the code went open source under Niantic Spatial.
+AR Quick Look is still a first-class WebAR path inside iOS, and Zappar and Onirix are active.
+For 2026, use AR Quick Look for zero-install PDP experiences and go native where fidelity, retention, or Vision Pro matter.

-What does a Vision Pro port of an iOS showroom app cost?
+What does a Vision Pro port of an iOS showroom cost?

-If the iOS app was built on RealityKit with a separation between rendering and UI layers, USD 60K–150K is a realistic port range for a 50–100 SKU catalogue.
-If the iOS app used SceneKit or a third-party engine, double it.
+If the iOS app was built on RealityKit with rendering separated from UI, USD 60K–150K is realistic for a 50–100 SKU catalogue.
+If it used SceneKit or a third-party engine, roughly double it.

-How do we measure ROI on an AR showroom?
+How do we measure ROI on augmented reality shopping?

-Compare AR-exposed purchase rate to non-AR purchase rate, gross margin, and 90-day return rate, all segmented by SKU.
-Shopify’s public 94% conversion-lift figure is the calibration baseline; the IKEA 11x purchase lift and 2.7x return reduction set the upper envelope for furniture.
+Compare AR-exposed purchase rate, gross margin, and 90-day return rate to non-AR, all segmented by SKU.
+Shopify’s 94% conversion-lift figure is the calibration baseline; IKEA’s 11x purchase lift and 2.7x return reduction set the upper envelope for furniture.
 Instrument from day one.

 What OS and device minimums should we support?

-For 2026, iOS 17.0 minimum and A12 (iPhone XS/XR) is the realistic floor.
-Pro-tier features (Scene Reconstruction, highest-quality People Occlusion) light up on iPhone 12 Pro and later.
-Vision Pro (visionOS 2) is a separate target and should only be committed to if the iPhone app architecture supports it.
+For 2026, an iOS 17-and-up deployment target and A12 (iPhone XS/XR) is the realistic floor.
+Pro-tier features (Scene Reconstruction, best People Occlusion) light up on iPhone 12 Pro and later.
+Vision Pro (visionOS 26) is a separate target, worth committing to only if the iPhone architecture supports it.

 Does Fora Soft handle the 3D asset pipeline or only the iOS build?

 Both.
-We run the Object Capture sessions, author USDZ with Reality Composer Pro, tune PBR materials, and QA scale accuracy ourselves.
-For CAD-to-USDZ conversions on automotive or industrial catalogues, we partner with a 3D studio inside the same delivery team.
+We run Object Capture sessions, author USDZ in Reality Composer Pro, tune PBR materials, and QA scale accuracy ourselves.
+For CAD-to-USDZ conversions on automotive or industrial catalogues, we bring a 3D studio inside the same delivery team.
 One accountable partner, not a handoff.

 Related read